lgradisar/archicad-mcp/README.md

 These files are located under the `src/mcp_server/tapir` folder.
 If you encounter mismatched commands, update the files directly from the Tapir repository.
+These files can also be sourced directly from the Tapir repo, but may cause mismatches if not updated in sync with the add-on.

 ### FastMCP Server